 There are also important signs that could indicate a problem with your brakes.
 If you notice any of these, we recommend booking your car in for a vehicle check as soon as possible instead of waiting for your next service or MOT.

 Your brakes allow you to control the speed of your vehicle, bring it safely to a halt and stop in an emergency, so it's vital they're working properly.

 How long will my brakes last?

-The length of time your brake pads last depends on a range of factors, including your driving style, vehicle weight, brake pad material and driving location/terrain.
+The length of time your brake pads last depends on your driving style, vehicle weight, brake pad material and your driving routine.